 Euler Granda was an Ecuadorian poet, writer, and psychiatrist.
 He was born in Riobamba on June 7, 1935 and died in Portoviejo on February 22, 2018.
 Granda is the author of 17 books of poetry.
 In 2009 he was awarded the Eugenio Espejo Prize, Ecuador’s highest literary honor.Continue reading “Euler Granda”

 Juan de Velasco y Pérez Petroche (Riobamba, January 6, 1727 – Faenza, Italy, June 29, 1792) was an 18th-century Jesuit priest, historian, and professor of philosophy and theology from the Royal Audience of Quito.

-Marcelo Lalama Basante was a medical doctor and novelist.
-He was born in Riobamba, Ecuador in 1942 and died in Quito in 2017.
-His debut novel Los Nazarenos received the Aurelio Espinoza Pólit Literature Prize in the year 2000 and the Joaquín Gallegos Lara Literature Prize in 2001.
-His other books include Santamaría de los Volcanes (awarded First Prize in Literature from the Central University of Ecuador in 2008) and Hospital Real de la Misericordia (2013).Continue reading “Marcelo Lalama Basante”
+Marcelo Lalama Basante was a novelist and a medical doctor.
+He was born in 1942 in Riobamba, Ecuador, and died in 2017 in Quito.
+His debut novel Los Nazarenos won the Aurelio Espinoza Pólit Prize in the year 2000 and the Joaquín Gallegos Lara Prize in 2001.
+His other works include Santamaría de los Volcanes (awarded First Prize in Literature from the Central University of Ecuador in 2008) and Hospital Real de la Misericordia (2013).Continue reading “Marcelo Lalama Basante”